Tydorius/GitInTheVan/README.md

 ## Upcoming Features

 The following are planned for future releases.
-See [project-plan.md](../Planning/project-plan.md) for full details.

 - **Persistent Memory** — Zero-width character encoding for state persistence across conversation cycles
 - **Chat Memory Summarization** — Opt-in compression of conversation history using a user-selected LLM endpoint